 Colorado’s Longest-Running Corn Maze

-Get lost in our giant corn maze with a three games to choose from.
+Get lost in our giant corn maze with three games to choose from.
 The corn maze is 30 acres, with over 8 miles of trails.
 Entrance to the maze is included in a Fall Festival admission ticket.

 How to Play